American foulbrood infected brood with sunken perforated cappings

 Do not sell, lend, reuse or move suspect equipment until the situation has been assessed.
 Hive tools, gloves, boxes and frames may all carry contamination if they have been in contact with infected material.

 Do not delay reporting because you are unsure.
-It is better to ask for advice early than to wait until the disease has spread further through the apiary.
+It is better to ask for official advice early than to wait until a suspected problem may have spread further through the apiary.

 American Foulbrood FAQ